OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/simul_derivs.rst

 If you run *openmdao simul_coloring* and it turns out there is no simultaneous coloring available, don't be surprised.
-Problems that have the necessary total jacobian sparsity to allow simultaneous derivatives are relatively uncommon.
-If you think that your total jacobian is sparse enough that openmdao should be computing a smaller coloring than it gave you, then you can run the coloring algorithm with a tolerance so that very small entries in the jacobian will be treated as zeros.
+Problems that have the necessary total Jacobian sparsity to allow simultaneous derivatives are relatively uncommon.
+If you think that your total Jacobian is sparse enough that OpenMDAO should be computing a smaller coloring than it gave you, then you can run the coloring algorithm with a tolerance so that very small entries in the Jacobian will be treated as zeros.
 You can set this tolerance using the *-t* command line option as follows: